sivasagi/freightHub_frontend_challenge/README.md

 ## Development server

-Run `npm run start:proxy` for a dev server and for a json-server to fetch data from db.json file.
+Run `npm run start:proxy:mock:server` for a dev server and for a json-server to fetch data from db.json file.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding